Oneledger/hackathon-sdk/README.md

 Notice:
 1. Oneledger SDK is able to support different type of transactions by different implementation of transaction prepare.
 Transaction prepare step will gather all data which transaction needed and encode it into `rawTx`.
 2. `gasAdjustment` is used for providing more gas to speed up your transaction, it's `0` by default, we don't need to modify it.
-3. `storeJsonTx` defined above will return you `rawTx` along with `feeEstimation` which gives you a heads-up about how much the transaction fee is gonna cost.
+3. `youCustomizedTx` defined above will return you `rawTx` along with `feeEstimation` which gives you a heads-up about how much the transaction fee is gonna cost.
 4. After your get `rawTx`, you can continue from [5.
 Sign Transaction](#signTx).

-## 10. Customized Query in SDK
+### 9.3 Customized Query in SDK
 <span id="CustomizedQueryInSDK">In this section</span>, you will learn how to implement your own query in Oneledger SDK.

 In `main.js` of your project.